If Ph Is Less Than Pka

 Buffering Capacity

 The Henderson-Hasselbalch equation highlights why buffering capacity is optimal at pH = pKa.
-When pH equals pKa, the ratio of [A-] to [HA] is 1, meaning the concentrations of the acid and its conjugate base are equal.
-This balance enables the buffer to absorb fluctuations in pH most efficiently.
+On top of that, when pH equals pKa, the ratio of [A-] to [HA] is 1, meaning the concentrations of the acid and its conjugate base are equal.
+Worth adding: this balance enables the buffer to absorb fluctuations in pH most efficiently.
 As the pH moves further away from the pKa, the buffering capacity decreases because the concentration of either the acid or its conjugate base becomes limiting.

 When pH is Less Than pKa